Bike Trailers for Babies and Kids

-Well, it helps if you have a good sunny climate and it helps if you live in a place without too many hills.
+Well, it helps if you have a good sunny climate and if you live in a place without too many hills.
 On the other hand, if you are a regular cyclist, these trailers don't add much to the effort of any normal ride.
 They are very lightweight and well designed.
-Also, whenever a baby is in back you will probably find you just want to go gently to enjoy the experience more.
+Also, whenever a baby is in the back, you will probably find you just want to go gently to enjoy the experience more.

 Hitching and unhitching is a breeze and if you have a double trailer and just one child, you get some useful extra space for the groceries or anything else.
 Just don't be surprised if unguarded cookies get eaten on the longer journeys.

 I have seen people riding through heavy city traffic with child trailers.
 Personally, I would avoid the rush hour and find routes with bike lanes in busy areas.
 They are perfect for small towns and out in the country.

 They are certainly safer than kids' bike seats, especially the kind that goes on the handlebar.
 Accidents can easily happen before you even set off- letting the bike slip can mean a serious fall for a baby.

 If you fall off a bike with a trailer, it should stay upright unless you are travelling very fast.
 The connecting bar between the trailer and the bike pivots.
 This means that if the bike does fall over, the trailer will not twist round.
 The trailer is also very low so there is almost no distance for a child to fall.

 Twelves months is reckoned to be the youngest age that is safe for bike trailer travel.
 If you are using the trailer as a stroller, the baby should be able to sit up securely, unattended.
 This usually happens by the sixth month.